 Regarding the Fitbit deal specifically, Google is gaining not only the technology surrounding their flagship activewear device, but also the surplus of health data Fitbit users have consented to sharing over the years.
 This has left long-time Fitbit customers skeptical of Google’s intentions.
 Disapproving users took to social media to share their concerns, declaring plans to cut ties all together and take their business to Apple — believing the Apple Watch to be a more secure and private, albeit more expensive, alternative.

-The question on everyone's mind: what does Google plan to do with all its newly obtained information regarding heart rates, breathing patterns, sleep quality, and menstrual cycles?
+The question on everyone's mind: what does Google plan to do with all this newly obtained information regarding heart rates, breathing patterns, sleep quality, and menstrual cycles?
 In response, the technology kingpin has promised total transparency regarding user data, stating it will never sell personal information to anyone or use this data for advertising.
 Users will also have the choice to review, move, or delete their data going forward.

 Savvy tech industry observers might argue this is only a jumping off point for Google — a quicker means to dive into the smartwatch game and compete with current industry leaders, Apple and Samsung.
 Google used a similar strategy in early 2018 when it acquired a chunk of HTC in order to produce the debut model of its Pixel smartphone.
 This could be seen as a reassurance to those Fitbit users wary toward what will come from their personal health data shifting ownership.

 Cybersecurity in healthcare is a growing problem

 Combine this Fitbit acquisition with an increasing number of major healthcare system partnerships and suddenly Google has control of huge volumes of sensitive, personal data and a foot noticeably deep into an industry currently ranked the number one victim of data breaches.